aroberge/avantpy/docs/drafts/pypi.md

-# Inclusion in Python core vs module on pypi
+# Notes about adding a standard import hook

+This file contains some thoughts I had while working on various prototypes for an import hook.
+I thought it useful to think about the pros and cons of including a standard, well thought out import hook module in the Python standard library vs just having a module on pypi.

+## Some thoughts

 Nowadays, before a package is added to the Python standard library, it is often suggested that it be made available on pypi first.